Care Inspectorate Restructures to Help Care Services Improve

 “As the changes bed in, we hope that care providers and their staff will work closely with us to champion and promote good practice across Scotland.”

-Media relations and the press office function for the Care Inspectorate is handled by PR agency Holyrood Partnership.
+Media relations and the press office function for the Care Inspectorate is handled by PR agency Holyrood PR.

 So how can we help?